Aja (song): Recording

-Three music stands were required to hold the charts for each player in the rhythm section; despite that complexity, the song took very little time to record, in contrast to the other songs on Aja, all of which were simpler.
+Three music stands were required to hold the chart for each player in the rhythm section; despite that complexity, the song took very little time to record, in contrast to the other songs on Aja, all of which were simpler.
 Originally, they planned to rehearse for a day before beginning to record, but changed their mind after one performance.
 "Steve Gadd, being a fantastic drummer, is a fantastic sight reader and didn't really need to rehearse; neither did the rest of the band," Becker told Steely Dan historian Brian Sweet in 2007.
+Michael Omartian, who played piano on the session, remembers things differently, describing three hours of rehearsals before recording started.
+Bill Schnee, the engineer on the album, commented about the basic tracking sessions that "We rehearsed this song more than any other song".
 During a 2000 BBC online chat Fagen recalled discarding some other sections set aside for solos, "because nobody was comfortable with [them]."

 Drum solo

 Gadd, whose part had designated sections where he was to improvise, took two takes to record his part (including the first drum solos on a Steely Dan record), not one as is sometimes claimed; they were edited together in the final mix. "[His] part was not written.
 We discussed the tune a little bit and by virtue of his musicianship he just knew what to do," said Becker.
 He recalls "telling him just to play like hell" through the part that became the saxophone solo.

 "The session went real smooth," Gadd told jazz critic Ben Sidran in 1995.
 "Everyone had their head into it like probably it was going to take a long time to get it, if we ever would get it.
 And, that day, it just seemed to fall into place."
 Ten years later, he elaborated further that he had heard of Becker and Fagen's difficulties and "[a] lot of the musicians weren't very optimistic that they were ever going to get these things done."

 According to Sweet, Gadd's playing was so visually appealing that some of the other players became distracted and had to rerecord portions of their parts later.
 Becker and Fagen were so satisfied with the drummer's work that they asked him back to play on some tracks from Gaucho, their next album.